-- a.-Diet for bison must consist exclusively of grasses, forbes, medics and all other naturally occurring members of a plant community in a pasture and/or prairie biological system. - a.
+- a.-Diet for bison must consist exclusively of grasses, forbs, medics and all other naturally occurring members of a plant community in a pasture and/or prairie biological system. - b.
 Ingestion of seeds naturally attached to herbage, forage, and browse is considered incidental and therefore acceptable.
-Records of any potential ingestion of incidental ingredients must be kept and made available to the Humane Farm Animal Care inspector and at other times, upon request. - b.
+Records of any potential ingestion of incidental ingredients must be kept and made available to the Humane Farm Animal Care inspector and at other times, upon request. - c.
 Records (e.g., feed tags or invoices) must be kept of all feed, including nutritional supplements, given to bison.
-These records must list all ingredients and be available for at least two years. - c.
-Non-grain cubes, pellets or other non-grain compounds that are part of the grass-fed bison diet may be used for low stress human-animal interactions and for handling herds.
+These records must list all ingredients and be available for at least two years.

+e.
+Non-grain cubes, pellets or other non-grain compounds that are part of the grass-fed bison diet may be used for low stress human-animal interactions and for handling herds. (applicable to any Bison feed management program)